thoughtrealm/bumblebee/TECHNICAL_DETAILS.md

 most modern cryptographic systems will be rendered ineffective as well.

 The soon coming public reveal of post-quantum solutions will shed more light on this.
-Once a post-quantum solution is accepted by the community, perhaps _Bumblebee_ would be updated to use those N.I.S.T. recommended algorithms accordingly.
+Once a post-quantum solution is accepted by the community, perhaps _Bumblebee_ would be updated to use those NIST recommended algorithms accordingly.

 ## A General Technical Description Of The **BUNDLE** Process